Community residents from all walks of life will have access to quality library services that will:

 · The Library provides a public bulletin board for the posting of community activities and events as well as public service notices of educational, cultural, or community interest.
 Staff shall remove any materials not following these guidelines.
 Posting of information does not imply endorsement by the library of any group, their ideas or programs.

 · Computers are available for public use.

 · Patrons are required to follow the Library’s “Computer Use Policy.”

 · There are no charges for computer use.
-Printing is 25 cents per page in black and white and 50 cents per page for color.
+Printing is 10 cents per page in black and white and 50 cents per page for color.

 · There is a copy machine available for public use at 10 cents per page.